 Key Takeaways

-• Advanced tools and software, including AI-powered solutions in IT support and SIEM systems in cybersecurity, enhance the effectiveness of triage by automating processes, improving decision-making, and ensuring timely responses to incidents.
+• AI-powered tools and SIEM systems enhance triage by automating processes, improving decision-making, and ensuring timely responses.

 Triage, a term synonymous with bustling emergency departments and the suspense of medical television shows, plays a crucial role that transcends the boundaries of healthcare.
 It is the method employed for categorizing tasks or individuals according to their immediate need for attention.